block-core/blockcore-did-server/README.md

 The server hosts a generic endpoint at the root that can receive the JWS as a raw binary object through a POST method.

+All operations are the same, they differ in "version" and "didDocument" provided (and "kid" and "iat").

+To delete an DID Document, provide a signed JWS with correct version and an empty (null) value for the didDocument.
+This will wipe the entire history of updates that exists for that DID Document and it will return "deactivated": true for the didResolutionMetadata.

+A delete DID Document cannot be restored and will forever be marked as deleted.

 ## Request to be forgotten

 There will in the future be a separate API that anyone can use to request a complete history wipe of their DID Document history.
 This API will allow users to provide an encrypted personal message for the DID Server host (public key discoverable using the .well-known configuration).

-## Manual Delete
+## Manual Restore

-The host of the DID Server can always manually delete (and block further sync, added to deny-list) entries in their databases.
-If access to keys are lost, a user can send a manual request to the service provider and ask to be deleted (wiped) from the database.
+The host of the DID Server can always manually restore entries in their databases.
+If a delete happened by mistake, a user can send a manual request to the service provider and ask to be restored from the database.
+This won't be able to restore the history, but the administrator can delete the last delete update and allow creation of the DID Document as a fresh entry.